Parasailing

-Parasailing, also known as parascending, is an activity where individuals are harnessed to a modified parachute canopy that is designed to ascend into the air when towed behind a motor vehicle on land, or a recreational boat over water.
-Commercial parasailing operations can be found worldwide, with customized powerboats that can accommodate numerous passenger observers and up to three airborne parasailors at a time, wearing specially designed Body Harness w/ Tow Bar and/or seated in a Customized Gondola.
+Parasailing, also known as parascending, is a water sport that involves a parafoil or modified parachute being towed behind a moving vehicle (usually a powerboat), so that the angle of attack at which the apparent wind flowing against the canopy will generate lift and carry passengers into the air.
+Commercial parasailing enterprises operate worldwide, and include customized powerboats that can seat numerous observers and up to three airborne parasailors at a time, wearing body harnasses and/or seated in a Customized Gondola.

-While parasailing is primarily enjoyed both as a recreational and commercial activity, it should not be confused with other similar sports such as paragliding, paraskiing, or parakiting.
-These activities are typically operated in different environments, such as open fields and mountain ranges.
+Parasailing is primarily practiced as a recreational activity, and is distinct from similar sports such as paragliding, paraskiing, or parakiting, which typically operated in different environments like open fields and mountain ranges.

-In Europe, land-based parasailing has evolved into a competitive sport.
-In these competitions, the parasail is towed to a specific height behind a vehicle, and the driver and/or the parasailor releases the tow line to land in a specific target area.
+In Europe, land-based parasailing is a competitive sport.
+In these competitions, the parasail is towed to a specific height behind an automobile, and the driver and/or the parasailor releases the tow line to land in a specific target area.
 The first international competitions for land-based parasailing were held in the mid-1980s and have continued annually since then.
 These competitions have grown in both size and scope over the years, attracting more participants and spectators alike.